mlbonniec/bemder/README.md

 # Bemder
 Bender is a Discord bot created during a moment of boredom.
 It is an extremely simple bot.
 It works under [`Node.js`](https://nodejs.org/) thanks to the module [`discord.js`](https://discord.js.org/).
-The idea came to mxe when I was sending message links to my friends: to display the message, we had to click on it.
+The idea came to me when I was sending message links to my friends: to display the message, we had to click on it.
 Why not make sure that it is displayed directly by a bot?

 ---
 <p align="center">